Flap Surgery: The Basics

 Providing Preoperative Instructions

-A lack of education, difficulty in understanding complex medical information, fear and anxiety about the surgery, and language barriers are some of the challenges a patient for surgery may have.
+A lack of education, difficulty in understanding complex medical information, fear and anxiety about the surgery, and language barriers are some of the challenges a patient undergoing surgery may have.
 Patients may also have limited access to reliable health resources or be unable to recall important information due to stress or preoperative medications.
 As a result, they may not be fully informed about the surgical process, potential risks, and postoperative care.

 Preoperative education list: